LIFE PARTNERS POSITION HOLDER TRUST

 Best practices in the industry, which the PHT has adopted, call for optimized premiums to be reviewed when an annual statement is obtained or to be re-optimized when a grace notice is received.
 In this manner, all policies are regularly reviewed and premiums paid at an appropriate level.
 Please understand, however, that premium optimization does not mean that premium payments will be always be reduced.
 In some cases, premium payments will go up.

-4. Did the PHT send premium invoices on policies that had sufficient cash value to pay premiums for the period covered by the premium call?
+4. Will the PHT send premium invoices on policies that have sufficient cash value to pay premiums for the period covered by the premium call?

-No. If a policy had sufficient cash value to cover cost of insurance for the policy year, premium invoices were not sent.
+No. If a policy has sufficient cash value to cover cost of insurance for the policy year, premium invoices will not be sent.

 SALE OF POSITIONS